 West Virginia Higher Education Grant

 The WV Higher Education Grant is administered by the West Virginia Higher Education Grant Office in Charleston, West Virginia.
 Information is available through the CFWV site.
-The FAFSA must be received by processors as soon as possible after January 1 and before April 15 to be considered for this grant.
-High school student must have 2.0 GPA or GED score of 2500.
+The FAFSA must be received by processors as soon as possible after October 1 and before April 15 to be considered for this grant.
+High school students must have 2.0 GPA or GED score of 2500.
 Students must be full time and meet academic progress goals to continue eligibility.

-West Virginia Higher Education Adult Part-Time Student Grant
+West Virginia Higher Education Adult Part-Time Student (HEAPS) Grant

 The HEAPS Grant Program encourages and enables needy West Virginia students to continue their education on a part-time basis (3-11 hours) at the post-secondary level.
 Recipients will be selected from applications each year by the representative institutions of higher education based on the applicant’s eligibility and the availability of funds.
 HEAPS grants are eligible for renewal consideration.
 Requirements for a HEAPS grant include: